 We suggest chuck roast, but brisket and round roast cuts work wonderfully too!

 • Chuck Roast – This comes from the cow’s shoulder and neck region.
-It is slightly fattier than other cuts, but this provides extra tenderness and flavor as it cooks.
+Slightly fattier than other cuts, it provides extra tenderness and flavor as it cooks.
 Keep in mind that because it’s so tender, chuck roast may be more difficult to slice after it cools.

 • Brisket – This comes from the breast or lower chest of a cow.
 Unlike chuck roasts that tend to have fat marbled throughout, brisket cuts have a ring of fat circling the edges.
 Brisket is a great choice for those who want a slightly tougher roast.

 • Round Roast – The leanest option, this cut comes from the rear legs.
-It’s the easiest to slice but has less flavor than chuck roast or brisket.
-The perfect cut selection if you’re someone who likes to add more flavorings to their meat.
+The easiest to slice, round roast has slightly less flavor than chuck roast or brisket.
+However, it’s the perfect cut selection if you’re someone who likes to add more flavorings to their meat.

 How to Make An Extra Tender Slow Cooker Pot Roast Recipe

-1. Prepare the Roast.
+1. Prepare the roast.
 Use clean paper towels to pat the beef dry.
-Season it with salt and pepper, and sear it in a pan with olive oil just until all the sides are browned.
+Then, season the meat with salt and pepper.
+Heat olive oil in a pan, and sear the beef until all sides brown.

 3. Cook.
 Add the remaining ingredients, and gently stir to coat everything with the broth.
-Cover, and cook until the beef is cooked through and tender.
+Cover, and cook all the way through until the beef is tender and reaches an internal temperature of 145 degrees Fahrenheit.
+Scrape any browned bits from the bottom if needed.

 We earn a commission if you make a purchase, at no additional cost to you.